-The main contributions of this work are as follows: \begin{itemize} \item Introducing ProtoMIL model that substantially improves MIL models interpretability using case-based reasoning. \item Developing a training paradigm that generates prototypical parts also for the underrepresented instances responsible for the positive label of a bag. \item Defining prototypical parts pruning that removes confusing prototypes to increase its interpretability. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item Introducing the ProtoMIL method, which substantially improves the interpretability of existing MIL models by introducing case-based reasoning. \item Developing a training paradigm that encourages generating prototypical parts from the underrepresented instances responsible for the positive label of a bag. \end{itemize}

 The paper is organized as follows.
-In Section~\ref{sec:rw}, we present recent advancements in multiple instance learning and deep interpretable models.
-In Section~\ref{sec:methods}, we define the MIL paradigms, describe ProtoPNet, and introduce ProtoMIL.
-Finally, in Section~\ref{sec:results}, we present the results of conducted experiments and summarize the work in Section~\ref{sec:conclusion}.
+In Section~\ref{sec:rw}, we present recent advancements in Multiple Instance Learning and deep interpretable models.
+In Section~\ref{sec:methods}, we define the MIL paradigms and introduce ProtoMIL.
+Finally, in Section~\ref{sec:results}, we present the results of conducted experiments, and Section~\ref{sec:conclusion} summarizes the work.